CreatedBySeb/pytch-microbit/README.md

 with the correct hex file using DAPLink via the `dapjs` package, similar to the micro:bit Python IDE.
 Passing the `--once` flag only flashes the currently connected devices rather than continuing to scan.

-## Known Issues

-1. On V1 boards, the `gesture` variable only outputs `''`, this should be resolvable once the accelerometer events are implemented